sarahcasauria/Project_2_ETL/README.md

 * [hfi_cc_2021.csv](hfi_cc_2021.csv)

 ### Extract
-Data was extracted from two .csv files which were downloaded from the data sources cited above.
+Data was extracted from two `.csv` files which were downloaded from the data sources cited above.
+Since the dataset source links contained multiple `.csv` files each dataset, we downloaded the following files to assist with our ETL process:
+* Out of School Rates Global Dataset
+   * `Primary.csv` was downloaded and renamed to `out_of_school_primary.csv`
+* Human Freedom Index Dataset
+   * `hfi_cc_2021.csv` was downloaded

 Each .csv file was read into a Pandas dataframe with ISO-8859-1 encoding.
 The two dataframes were labelled as follows:
-* Out of School Rates Global Dataset = `out_of_school`
+* Out of School Rates Global Dataset = `out_of_school`.
 * Human Freedom Index Dataset = `freedom_index`

 ### Transform
 * Out of School dataset
-    * The dataframe `out_of_school` was reduced to store three columns that we deemed useful for our analysis, which included:
+    * The dataframe `out_of_school` contained 17 data columns.
+This was reduced to store three columns that we deemed useful for our analysis, which included:
         * “ISO3”
         * “Countries and areas”
         * “Total” (i.e. total percentage of primary school-age students who are out of school)
     * Columns were then renamed to `country_code`, `country_name`, and `out_of_school` respectively.
 * Freedom Index Dataset
-    * The dataframe `freedom_index` was reduced to store three columns that we deemed useful for our analysis, which included:
+    * The dataframe `freedom_index` contained 125 data columns.
+This was reduced to store three columns that we deemed useful for our analysis, which included:
         * `ISO`
         * `countries`
         * `hf_score` (Human Freedom score)